antarctica/add-scripts/README.md

 ### Code formatting

-All source code should be ran through the Black code formatter:
+All source code should be run through the Ruff code formatter:

 ```
-$ poetry run black src/
+$ poetry run ruff --format src/
 ```

 ## Licence